- There’s no longer a tax penalty for being uninsured, but health care is prohibitively expensive when you don’t have health insurance.

 3. Buy an ACA-compliant individual plan

-For new grads who need longer-term coverage, or who have pre-existing conditions, or who want a more robust, ACA-compliant plan that does cover the essential health benefits, a plan purchased through the state health insurance exchange is likely to be an ideal solution.
+For new grads who want a more robust, ACA-compliant plan that does cover the essential health benefits and pre-existing conditions, a plan purchased through the state health insurance exchange is likely to be an ideal solution.

 ACA-compliant plans for individuals are available in every state, (some states run their own exchange, but most use HealthCare.gov).
 And premium subsidies and cost-sharing reductions are available through the exchange to make coverage and care more affordable.

-Subsidies are available in 2018 for a single person earning up to $48,240, so they’re especially useful for people in entry-level jobs that don’t offer health benefits.
-(Caveats: People with income below the federal poverty level generally aren’t eligible for subsidies; some applicants aren’t eligible for subsidies even with income below $48,240; and if a young adult is still claimed on a parent’s tax return, the parent’s income would also be taken into consideration for subsidy-eligibility determination.)
+(Caveats: People with income below the federal poverty level generally aren’t eligible for subsidies, which results in a coverage gap in the states that have refused to expand Medicaid.
+And if a young adult is still claimed on a parent’s tax return, the parent’s income would also be taken into consideration for subsidy-eligibility determination.)

 - A new grad who moves to a new area (assuming they were already insured before the move) would be eligible to purchase an ACA-compliant plan based on the move.

-- A new grad who loses access to the school’s student health plan would be eligible to purchase an ACA-compliant plan based on the loss of coverage (assuming the student health plan provided minimum essential coverage, which most do).
+- A new grad who loses access to their coverage under the school’s student health plan would be eligible to purchase an ACA-compliant plan based on the loss of coverage (assuming the student health plan provided minimum essential coverage, which most do).

 But unlike short-term plans, ACA-compliant plans cannot be purchased outside of open enrollment if the applicant does not have a qualifying event.